 To date, the Company's Audit and Corporate Practices Committee members are Bernardo Guerra Treviño, Juan Ignacio Garza Herrera and Enrique Meyer Guzmán as proprietary members.
-At the Ordinary General Shareholders' Meeting of March 10, 2017, the appointment of Mr. Bernardo Guerra Treviño as Chairman of said Committee was ratified.
+The appointment of Mr. Bernardo Guerra Treviño as Chairman of said Committee was ratified at the Ordinary General Shareholders' Meeting of February 27, 2018.